srush/PyDecode/notebooks/BuildingHypergraph.rst

 After creating the hypergraph we can assign additional property information.
-One useful property is to add weights.
-We do this by defining a function to map labels to weights.
+One useful property is to add potentials.
+We do this by defining a function to map labels to potentials.

 .. code:: python

-    def build_weights(label):
+    def build_potentials(label):
         if "First" in label: return 1
         if "Second" in label: return 5
         if "Third" in label: return 5
         return 0
-    weights = ph.Weights(hyper1).build(build_weights)
+    potentials = ph.Potentials(hyper1).build(build_potentials)
 .. code:: python

     for edge in hyper1.edges:
-        print hyper1.label(edge), weights[edge]
+        print hyper1.label(edge), potentials[edge]

 .. parsed-literal::